Human Activity Monitor

 tizen.humanactivitymonitor.stop('HRM');

-The Human Activity Monitor API allows you to record and retrieve saved sensor data:
+The Human Activity Monitor API allows you to record and retrieve saved sensor data, , follow these steps to record and retrieve saved sensor data:

 1. To check whether a sensor is supported, use the getCapability() method of the SystemInfo interface (in mobile and wearable applications):